Burnout 3: Takedown

 A mirror mode, which flips the track horizontally.
 Is only partially implemented; the controls are adjusted to account for the flipped view, but everything is flipped, including the HUD and all menus.
 Was eventually included in Burnout Legends.

-A fully-working "world timer" can be found and re-enabled through the use of the Action Replay MAX codes below.
+A fully-working "world timer" can be found and re-enabled through the use of the codes below on the PlayStation 2 version.
 The timer displays the amount of in-game time spent on the current track in seconds, accurate to five decimal places.
 The regular timer, on the other hand, only displays the amount of time elapsed from the moment you gain control of your car at the start of the race.
 It will not disappear when you are crashing, but other than this, it behaves just like the regular timer.